sogua1980/cis342/README.md

     1. `find`
     2. `find . -name "*.c"`
     3. `find / -maxdepth 1 -type d`
+    - note: `find` is not based on regex.
 - exercise:
     4. write a command to find all the files with name starting with `fil` under the current directory.